 The id+ Card has monetary value and should be treated the same as cash.
 If a student suspects that their id+ Card has been lost, misplaced, or stolen, the student should follow these procedures:

-- Report the id+ card lost online, which will deactivate the privileges associated with the student's account (University housing access, Commuter Meal Plan account, LionCash).
+- Report the id+ Card lost online, which will deactivate the privileges associated with the student's account (University housing access, Commuter Meal Plan account, LionCash).
 This online service is available 24 hours a day.
-The student is responsible for deactivating a lost id+ c The University is not responsible for any loss or expense resulting from the loss, theft, or misuse of the id+ Card.
+The student is responsible for deactivating a lost id+ Card.
+The University is not responsible for any loss or expense resulting from the loss, theft, or misuse of the id+ Card.

 - A student whose id+ Card has been reported as lost, misplaced, or stolen will not be able to use card privileges at the food court until the student has secured a replacement card.